polterguy/polterguy.github.io/tutorials/threading/index.md

 language, allowing your code to scale better.

-What this implies for Hyperlambda specifically, is that after all 3 threads above are created, and we're waiting for IO traffic from our URLs, there is actually _zero_ threads being consumed by our application, since all 3 threads are suspended, released back to the thread pool, and only when the network driver has data to the specific **[http.get]** invocation, the thread is _"re-animated"_, brought back to life, given a thread to continue execution, and continues its execution.
+What this implies for Hyperlambda specifically, is that after all 3 threads above are created, and we're waiting for IO traffic from our URLs, there are actually _zero_ threads being consumed by our application, since all 3 threads are suspended, released back to the thread pool, and only when the network driver has data to the specific **[http.get]** invocation, the thread is _"re-animated"_, brought back to life, given a thread to continue execution, and continues its execution.